 - You probably gave up your diet and over ate or binged on the foods you restricted.

-- You might go through phases of dieting and overeating.
+- You go through or have gone through phases of dieting and overeating.

-- You have anxious feelings about going without food for any length of time
+- You feel anxious thinking about going without food for any length of time

 - You like to know when and what your next meal will be.